Skip to main content

 A point-in-time record of how far each position has drifted from its target allocation.
 Included in every flow plan so the neobank can see the deviation before approving.

-Created when a user’s positions drift from the target allocations defined by their Basket.
-Neobanks review and approve flow plans for their Account Types.
+Created when a user’s positions drift from the target allocations defined by their Account Type.
+Neobanks review and approve flow plans, or set auto-approve.
 States: PENDING_APPROVAL, QUEUED, SOLVING, EXECUTING, SETTLED, FAILED, CANCELLED.
 See Flow Plans.

 A Gnosis Safe smart contract account that holds a user’s funds.
 In Blend, each user gets their own personal Safe where they are the sole signer.
 This is the foundation of Blend’s SMA (Separately Managed Account) model.

-A deterministic value computed from keccak256(BLEND_SALT_NONCE + neobankId + accountTypeId) used to derive unique, predictable Safe addresses.
-Enables multi-account support where the same user can have separate Safes for different products.
+A deterministic account-type value used to derive unique, predictable Safe addresses.
+In the SDK flow, the backend resolves this from the publishable key.
+It enables multi-account support where the same user can have separate Safes for different products.

 Blend’s architecture where each user has their own isolated position (Gnosis Safe) rather than sharing a pooled vault.
 Enables individualized strategies, precise risk/return profiles, and per-user risk isolation.